TheMaxi7/RoK-discord-bots/README.md

 ## Bots list

-- Maxi's Slave is hybrid commands bot that given a spreadsheet as database displays governors stats from their in-game ID; It takes as input governor IDs using `/` commands or simple user messages to display stats and update a small users database for other uses;
+- [Maxi's Slave](https://github.com/TheMaxi7/RoK-discord-bots/tree/main/Maxi's%20Slave) is hybrid commands bot that given a spreadsheet as database displays governors stats from their in-game ID; It takes as input governor IDs using `/` commands or simple user messages to display stats and update a small users database for other uses;
-- Ark Slave is a on message commands bot that helps people register for events using message reactions;
+- [Ark Slave](https://github.com/TheMaxi7/RoK-discord-bots/tree/main/Ark%20Slave) is a on message commands bot that helps people register for events using message reactions;
+- [BugBear's Slave](https://github.com/TheMaxi7/RoK-discord-bots/tree/main/BugBear's%20Slave) is a on message commands bot that uses [rokstats.online](https://rokstats.online/) API to get players data and displays it.

 ## Installing